-iSumsoft System Refixer is an efficient tool that can be used to clear temporary files, log files, scan history, data cache, font cache, thumbnail cache, disk cache and other possible cache types.
+iSumsoft System Refixer is an exceptional disk cleaning tool that can be used to clear temporary files, log files, scan history, data cache, font cache, thumbnail cache, disk cache, and other possible cache types.

 Features are as follows: